-The full time Diploma in Sport, Fitness and Personal Training course at Nescot is a two year course aimed at students with an interest in the application of sports coaching and health and fitness to the promotion, maintenance and enhancement of sport related performance.
-Our course offers students the chance to learn how to apply practical knowledge to the rehabilitation of sports injuries and become proficient at performing a sports massage in our ‘Sports Therapy Clinic’.
+The full time Diploma in Sport, Fitness and Personal Training course at Nescot is a two year course aimed at students with an interest in the application of personal training, coaching and health and fitness.
+The qualification is endorsed by CIMPSA.
+Students are accredited with a level 2 gym instructors qualification after year one and a level 3 personal training qualification after year two.
+Our course offers students the chance to learn how to apply practical knowledge to a gym environment and work within the health and fitness industry.

 |Study Type:||Full Time|